stablekernel/aqueduct/source/docs/db/executing_queries.md

 The Dart analyzer will infer that the argument of a property selector, and it is always the same type as the object being queried.
 This enables IDE auto-completion, static error checking, and other tools like project-wide renaming.

 !!! tip "Live Templates"
     To speed up query building, create a Live Template in IntelliJ that generates a property selector when typing 'ps'.
 The source of the template is `(o) => o.$END$`.
+A downloadable settings configuration for IntelliJ exists [here](../intellij.md) that includes this shortcut.

 ## Specifying Result Properties